-- Park the machine on a level surface and lower the loader arms. - 2.
+- 1. Park the machine on a level surface, engage the parking brake, and lower the loader arms. - 2.
 Shut off the engine and remove the key. - Remove dirt and grime from the external parts of the entire machine, especially the engine.
 Clean dirt and chaff from the outside of both the cylinder head fins and blower housing of the engine.